legacy-icons/vendor-icons/README.md

 About
 --------

 Icons and logos from various vendors of the coding community.
+While the project is opened to new icons, its author admits the project is kind of orientated towards JavaScript / Web & HTML5 / HybridApps.

 This project just provides icons from various projects.
 All icons are made available through the following dimensions (in pixels):